 Important: no matter what you use you’ll want to make sure that it still allows your mask to rest securely against your face.

 - Ear savers – instead of looping your ear loops around your ears, you loop them around a piece of fabric or plastic that lays against the back of your head/neck.
 These come in all different styles and materials, so if one doesn’t work for you it might be worth it to try another.

 - Modified hat – much like an ear saver, you can purchase or modify hats yourself by adding something for the ear loops to rest against.
 Most that we’ve seen have used buttons sewn to the side.

 - Modified mouse ears and headbands – just like hats, you can also modify mouse ears and headbands to hold your ear loops.

 Etsy is a great place to find ear savers and a modified hats and headbands in a wide variety of styles.

 Leave your gaiter at home

-Gaiters and scarves are popular options for face coverings, but they aren't allowed at Walt Disney World.
+Gaiters and scarves are popular options for face coverings, but they aren’t allowed at Walt Disney World.
+In addition, masks with valves are also not allowed.
 We have seen that rule be a lot more lax at Disney Springs, but expect to be asked to change into a different style if you wear one to the parks.